CringeTord/CringeTord/README.md

  mostly playing GRACE or fishing maybe .

-he / them .
+he / they .
 I am transmasc - asexual , demisexual and almondsexual .

 I have DIAGNOSED adhd , dyslexia and dyscalculia , be paitent with me .

-I like will wood .

-I'm in the E.T.Team server!
+I'm in the E.T.Team server! come find me there .

 expendable from pressure fictionkin .